Dangerous Encounters of the First Kind: Plot

+A shootout ensues, Lung and Paul are both killed and Tan fatally wounded.
+Ko picks up a gun from the ground and shoots Nigel, but runs out of bullets.
+With his last ounce of strength, Tan grabs one of the dead gunrunner's assault rifles and kills Nigel.
+Ko picks up the gun and madly fires it into the cemetery, as a montage of photographs from the 1967 Hong Kong riots is shown.

+The film ends with a flashback to one of the boys' more innocent pranks when they dropped a bag of red paint onto a pedestrian.

 Production

 Tsui Hark hired Lin Chen-Chi after seeing her work in films produced by Shaw Brothers Studio and noticing that her face was catlike.
-Tsui Hark used live animals for the scenes of animal torture.

 The score for the film was taken from various sources including Goblin's soundtrack to George A. Romero's Dawn of the Dead and Jean-Michel Jarre's album Oxygène.

+According to actor Pierre Tremblay, the actor playing the lead gunrunner Nigel was not a professional actor, but an off-duty Royal Hong Kong Police officer.

 Release and censorship

-The film was released in Hong Kong under the English title Dangerous Encounter—1st Kind.
-It has also been released under the English titles Don't Play with Fire and Playing with Fire.

-The Hong Kong censor immediately banned the first version of the film for its violent content and forced a restructuring of the film.
-In the original version, the teenagers make bombs and leave them in public places, a reference to the 1967 rebellion in Hong Kong.
+Hong Kong censors immediately banned the first version of the film for its violence and political content and forced a retooling of the film.
+In the original version, the teenagers make bombs and leave them in public places, a reference to the 1967 Hong Kong riots.
+The original ends with a montage of photographs of the archival photos of the riots.
 In the revised version, the teenagers are merely introduced as hit-and-run drivers.
-The original ends with a montage of photographs of the mayhem of 1967.
+The film made HK$2,248,034.5.

 The censored version of the film has a runtime of 95 minutes, while the uncut version has a runtime of 100 minutes, though both versions contain unique material (approx. 17 minutes in the original cut, and approx. 13 minutes in the theatrical cut).
+The revised version contains an added plotline about Interpol agents investigating the gunrunners.
 The publicity generated by the initial banning of the film generated interest in the film, ensuring large audiences for the censored version that was released in Hong Kong theaters.

-The original uncut version has been released on DVD in France by HK Vidéo.
-On this release, the footage that was originally removed from the theatrical version has been sourced from a VHS tape commissioned by director Tsui Hark during production when he was ordered to make changes to the film.
+For many years, the film's original version was considered lost, until Tsui Hark discovered a workprint on a VHS.
 The original film elements for this footage are thought to be lost.

+Home media

+The film was released on Blu-Ray by boutique label Cult Epics in June 2026, using a new 2K restoration of the film's theatrical cut.
+The release includes the film's theatrical cut, the original uncensored director's cut (using VHS excerpts for the missing footage), and a shortened English-language cut.

 Reception

+Box office

 The film was a success, becoming the 33rd-highest-grossing film at the Hong Kong box office in 1980.